NagabhushanSN95/ViP-NeRF/src/database_utils/README.md

 # Extracting Databases

 ## RealEstate-10K
-Currently the code to extract RealEstate-10K dataset is not complete.
+Currently, the code to extract RealEstate-10K dataset is not complete.
 This will be completed soon.
 In the meantime, please down the dataset following instructions at the [official webpage](https://google.github.io/realestate10k/download.html) and follow the instructions for [custom databases](#custom-databases).
+For camera extrinsincs, our [data-loader](../data_loaders/RealEstateDataLoader01.py) uses the same convention (world-to-camera in (x, -y, -z) format) as the original dataset for camera extrinsics.
+So you only need to copy the camera parameters to appropriate csv files (CameraIntrinsics.csv (9 columns per row) and CameraExtrinsics.csv (16 columns per row)) and the video frames to `rgb` folder.

 [//]: # (1.
 Download the dataset metadata from [here]&#40;https://google.github.io/realestate10k/download.html&#41;)